-Simon Kent releases his new album, "In Another Life", on 4th May 2018, via the independent ReprinT record label.
+Simon Kent's new album, "In Another Life", is available now, via the independent ReprinT record label.

 Simon Kent's new album 'In Another Life' is not just an admirable affirmation of one of the UK's most notable singer-songwriters in melody-driven, electronic pop.
 It's also an acknowledgement of absent friends.